 The Hearing Officer grants CMS' Motion for Summary Judgment.
-The parties do not dispute the material facts at issue.
-Specifically, Molina-Indiana's application did not demonstrate that it met CMS' network adequacy requirements pursuant to 42 C.F.R. § 422.116(a)(1)(ii) and that Molina-Indiana's application is subject to the past performance regulations at 42 C.F.R. § 422.502(b) and 423.503(b).
-The regulations were published on May 9, 2022, and effective June 29, 2022, well before the 2024 application review cycle that ran from February 2023 through May 2023.
-The Hearing Officer finds that CMS applied and followed the controlling regulations in effect at the time.
-Accordingly, the Hearing Officer upholds CMS' denial of Molina-Indiana's applications.
+The Hearing Officer finds that there are no material facts in dispute.
+Molina-Nebraska's application did not timely demonstrate, by the final submission date communicated on CMS' Notice of Intent to Deny ("NOID"), that it met CMS' network adequacy requirements pursuant to 42 C.F.R. § 422.116(a)(1)(ii).
+Additionally, Molina-Nebraska's application is subject to the past performance regulations at 42 C.F.R. § 422.502(b) and 423.503(b).
+The Hearing Officer finds that CMS applied and followed